radl97/sec-web/README.md

 ## TODO

+- Enable logging
 - Filter packets by SSL version and cipher suite.
 - Adblock might sell your data [citation needed](), install Ublock origin?
 - Squid SOCKSv5?
 - DNSSec
-- Redirect HTTP connections to HTTPS by Squid?
+- Redirect HTTP connections to HTTPS with the proxy?
 - Enable/configure VPN, IPSec?
 - What to install for these to work
 - Daemonize
 - Enable sound control buttons on the laptop.
 - Fix clipboard...

+## Internet status board

+I use XFCE4 and hacked the `xfce4-datetime-plugin`.

+I've created two scripts: `wifistart` to start `wpa_supplicant`, the other: `wifistat`.
+This collects data from network: WiFi SSID, scan on/off, eth/wifi running DHCP instances (server or client), IP addresses, and prints it in a very compact format.

+Added the specific commands to sudoers so it can be used by anyone to poll net data or start wifi.